from the cross

-sayings of Christ on the cross.
+Poems introducing the seven recorded sayings of Christ on the cross

 A bible reading

-which includes the sentence
+which included the sentence

 In the original event the music was written by my son, the composer Joel Rust, and the psalm responses were sung by a small choir of children to simple settings composed by Joel.
-Anyone wishing to use the poems in this way may of course choose their own music, images and responses.
-The complete order for the meditation used at St John's on Good Friday 2011, including the text of the bible readings, is shown here.
+Anyone wishing to use the poems may of course choose their own music, images and responses: and of course the poems may be used in other ways or contexts.